Ella Mills: Career

-Woodward writes about food in a blog she founded in 2012 named Deliciously Ella which was also the title of her first book, published in 2015.
+Woodward writes about food in a blog she set up in 2012 named Deliciously Ella, also the title of her first book, published in 2015.
 Her second book, Deliciously Ella Every Day was released in January 2016.
 A third book, Deliciously Ella With Friends was released in January 2017.
 She was an advocate of clean eating but turned against it after a media backlash that questioned its health benefits.
 Her clean eating series of books was called by The Guardian "arguably the most successful fad diet cookbook series in recent years".

 In 2014, the Deliciously Ella App was launched containing over 100 recipes.
 The app with plant-based recipes, yoga videos and guided meditations is available in the App Store and Google Play.

 In 2015, Ella and her business partner, Matthew Mills, opened The MaE Deli, Seymour Place, Marylebone.
 In 2016 they opened their second site, The MaE Deli, Weighhouse Street, Mayfair.
 In early 2017, a third site was launched named The Kitchen Counter, in Herne Hill, as an extension to their development kitchen.
 In March 2018, after less than a year, the Herne Hill site was closed down, as was the Marylebone deli, due to debts accruing of £720,000.

 The Deliciously Ella brand also includes food products sold in stores.
 These products started with energy balls and eventually expanded to more than 30 products.
 They expanded to the United States in 2019.